rclement/yodel/README.rst

 python package for digital audio signal processing, analysis and synthesis.
 It is meant to provide a comprehensive set of tools to manipulate audio signals.
-It can be used for prototyping as well as developing audio application in Python.
+It can be used for prototyping as well as developing audio applications in Python.

 Installation
 ============